FAQ

 The Website Carbon badge on my website shows ‘No result’.
 What can I do?

-Can I test private urls?
+Can I test private URLs?

 It depends on how you define private.
 You can test pages that are blocked from search engines, so long as they can be accessed without a password.
 Please be cautious testing these as every test will generate a public, search engine indexable results page (see below about deleting such pages).